ElektraInitiative/libelektra/src/plugins/yanlr/README.md

 # The plugin reports the location of the error
 kdb ls user/tests/yanlr
 # RET: 5
-# STDERR: .*/config.yaml:2:1: mismatched input '- ' expecting MAP_END.*
+# STDERR: .*/config.yaml:2:1: mismatched input '- ' expecting end of map.*

 # Let us look at the error message more closely.
 # Since the location of `config.yaml` depends on the current user and OS,